 To spark discussion, the Walker invites Twin Cities artists and critics to write overnight reviews of our performances.
 The ongoing Re:View series shares a diverse array of independent voices and opinions; it doesn’t reflect the views or opinions of the Walker or its curators.
-Today, Walker Performing Arts Intern Sam Segal shares his perspective on Omar Souleyman at the […]
+Today, John Fleischer shares his perspective on last weekend’s performance of UNTITLED_ […]

 To spark discussion, the Walker invites Twin Cities artists and critics to write overnight reviews of our performances.
 The ongoing Re:View series shares a diverse array of independent voices and opinions; it doesn’t reflect the views or opinions of the Walker or its curators.
-Today, Walker Performing Arts Intern Sam Segal shares his perspective on Omar Souleyman at the Cedar.
+Today, John Fleischer shares his perspective on last weekend’s performance of UNTITLED_ I will be there when you die by Alessandro Sciarroni.
 Agree or disagree?
 Feel free to share your thoughts in comments!

 Friday evening.
 The house lights in the McGuire Theater dim, gently signaling the imminent beginning of Alessandro Sciarroni’s UNTITLED_ I will be there when you die, and the room falls silent.
 After a few moments, five male performers walk quietly onto the bare white stage.
 Four of the performers arrive carrying sets of juggling clubs, and after each deposits all but one of his clubs to one side of the stage or the other, he moves to one of four staggered positions on the expanse of marley.
 Each stands motionless, eyes closed, facing the audience.
 The fifth performer, dressed in black, arrives empty-handed and moves to a station of electronic devices off in the shadows.